 Having been disappointed by other restaurants that lost their luster after expanding, we made our dinner reservation a month in advance with trepidation.
 Would Beddia’s pizza live up to its reputation?
 And would the pizza justify prices exceeding $20 per pie at the time of our visit?

-Our Dinner at Pizzeria Beddia
+Our Dinner At Pizzeria Beddia

 Upping the game, we brought Daryl’s picky parents to our Pizzeria Beddia dinner.
 Suburban pizza lovers with a disdain for hipsters, they were initially skeptical of the urban pizzeria’s charms.